Jaden Rashada: Arizona State

 Rashada joined the Arizona State Sun Devils as an early enrollee in January 2023.
 He was named ASU's starting quarterback prior to the team's season opener against Southern Utah.
 Rashada passed for 236 yards and two touchdowns in a 24-21 win in his collegiate debut.

 Georgia

 Rashada transferred to Georgia on April 25, 2024.
 It was reported on January 5, 2025 that he was entering the transfer portal and leaving Georgia.
 He did not appear in a game for the Bulldogs.

 Sacramento State

 Rashada transferred to Sacramento State on April 25, 2025.

+He started the season opener on August 30, 2025, going 11-for-27 for 112 yards and an interception in a 20-3 loss to South Dakota State.
+He started again the following week at Nevada, but left after injuring his thumb early in a 20-17 defeat, limiting his availability the rest of the season.
+Rashada appeared in six games in total for the Hornets, including the two early-season starts.

+Rashada announced his entry into the transfer portal on January 3, 2026.

+Mississippi State

+On January 22, 2026, Rashada announced that he would be transferring to play for the Mississippi State Bulldogs.

 Lawsuit

 On May 21, 2024, Rashada filed a lawsuit in the U.S. District Court in the Northern District of Florida accusing University of Florida head football coach William “Billy” Napier and others of fraud and failing to pay a purportedly promised $13.85 million name, image and likeness (NIL) agreement.
 The lawsuit alleged that $13.85 million, funded by “[Hugh] Hathcock’s Gator Guard collective” was promised to Rashada on December 7, 2022.
 The Gators’ backers also arranged a payment to Rashada to help pay off money owed to University of Miami booster John Ruiz after the quarterback flipped his verbal commitment from the Hurricanes, per the suit.

 According to Rashada and his attorney Rusty Hardin, Napier promised the-then-high school senior that Florida alumni “were good on their promise that Jaden would receive $1 million if he signed with UF on National Signing Day.
 Rashada claims the only funds received from Hathcock totaled $150,000.00 to repay the University of Miami booster.
 Less than a month later after early signing day, Rashada asked for his release from his letter of intent with Florida.
 The lawsuit claims that Rashada suffered the loss of his $9.5 million NIL deal with Miami and other collective-sponsored NIL compensation.
 It also seeks punitive damages.
 As of May 24, 2024, the litigation remains on-going.

 Rashada is the first known college athlete to sue his coach or a booster due to a dispute of a name, image and likeness (NIL) deal.